minoa-lang/reference/src/literals.md

 <line-continuation-indicator> := '\' <new-line>
 ```

-A multi-line string is a special variant of a string literal that allows a string to be places accross multiple lines.
+A multi-line string is a special variant of a string literal that allows a string to be placed accross multiple lines.

-To keep to the rule that each line should be able to be independtly parsed without context of any other lines, multi line string are special, in that they exists out of multiple tokens.
+To keep to the rule that each line should be able to be independtly parsed without context of any other lines, multi line string are special, in that they exists out of multiple tokens, and are therefore syntactic elements, and not lexical elements.

 Each segments is its own independent token, which start with a `"` (double quote), but ends on a new line, this indicated that the literal continues in the next token.
 The multiline literal ends whenever a matching closing `"` is encountered.